So you’ve decided you need a new website. Excellent! You’ve taken the first step (of many) towards improving the online presence of your company.

 Here’s what I’m not a fan of.
 These companies charge you per month for the entire life of your website, and you have to do all of the work yourself.
 From writing the content to wrestling with a ‘drag and drop’ design/development system, you are paying someone else and completing the work.
 A bit backward, don’t you think?

 On top of this, a template design won’t take into consideration your individual marketing goals or planned strategy.
-Why would you purchase website only to do all of the work and not have it align with your objectives?
+Why would you purchase a website only to do all of the work and not have it align with your objectives?

 Should you decide that an online, drag and drop website builder is the best option for your business, be sure to keep in mind the following points: